cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-04-03-real-time-financial-fraud-detection.md

 The biggest challenge is **complexity** in implementation and deployment.
 Building and maintaining the graph data (a.k.a. the “graph pipeline”) is non-trivial.
-Transactions arrive in a stream and must update the graph in real-time (e.g. adding new nodes, new edges).
+Transactions arrive in a stream and must update the graph in real-time (e.g., adding new nodes, new edges).
 Querying the graph for each new transaction’s neighborhood can be slow if not engineered well.
 The inference itself can be heavy.
 Running a GNNs means loading a subgraph and doing matrix operations that are costlier than a simple ML model.